nitin42/Creating-a-JavaScript-UI-library/README.md

 Our library will be named after ***Elmo***, a Muppet character!

+> Sorry, I am bad with naming things.

 ## Who should read this tutorial ?

-This tutorial is for casual programmers who just want to learn how to create a basic UI library.
+This tutorial is for casual programmers who just want to learn how to create a UI library.

 ## Syntax